Kousik-Sasmal/IPL_data_API_demo_streamlit/README.md

-# Streamlit demo APP for API services of IPL_data analysis
+# Streamlit demo APP for API services of IPL data analysis

-I have Created a demo APP for API services of IPL_data analysis using `streamlit`.
+I have created a demo APP for API services of IPL data analysis using `streamlit`.

 Showed which API services are available.